leo-arch/pacfree/README.md

        # pacman -S libre/midori

 NOTE: According to Parabola's blacklist, `core/filesystem` is "non-free"; that's why Parabola offers a "free" version of it: `libre/filesystem`.
 However, the reason behind this is completely stupid: some files provided by `core/silesystem`, like `/usr/lib/os-release` and `/usr/share/factory/etc/issue`, contain the name "Arch Linux" instead of "Parabola".
-That's all: There's no free-software issue here, but just a trademaerking issue.
+That's all: there's no free-software issue here, but just a trademarking issue.
 On the other side, `/usr/lib/os-release` is responsible for the welcome message you see at boot time.
-So, if you install `libre/filesystem`, "Welcome to Arch Linux" will be replaced by "Welcome to Parabola GNU/Linux libre" (in a horrible magenta color).
+So, if you install `libre/filesystem`, "Welcome to Arch Linux" will be replaced by "Welcome to Parabola GNU/Linux libre" (in a horrible magenta color!).

+So, simply check what you want to install from the `[libre]` repo before installing it.